Reality Kings

-Reality Kings (company name: MG Premium Ltd.) is a brand launched by RK Netmedia, an internet-based hardcore pornography production company operating out of Miami Beach, Florida.
+Reality Kings (company name: MG Premium Ltd.) is an independent American brand launched by RTA Netmedia, an internet-based hardcore pornography production company operating out of Miami Beach, Florida.

 Acquisition by MindGeek

 A merger notification (with Manwin) was filed with the Austrian Federal Competition Authority in April 2012.
-In September 2012 Manwin (now known as MindGeek) completed the acquisition.
+In September 2012 Manwin (now known as Aylo) completed the acquisition.
 Reality Kings is a part of the Pornhub Network.